 He’s average or above average among the pitchers with over 90 innings in most key metrics:

 Sheesh.
-I doubt this would be a suitable template for Gu Lin, as he has never pitched over 150 IPs in a season and has never pitched a complete game.
+Besides the obvious fact that he’s lefty, I doubt he would be a suitable template for Gu Lin, as Gu Lin has never pitched over 150 IPs in a season and has never pitched a complete game.

 Simulation 3: Using Pitch Types